-What is coffee in moderation?
+What is coffee in moderation and its dental effects?
 For some of us, especially in our country of Vietnam, coffee is a daily beverage.
 The total amount of coffee consumption in Vietnam reaches 16875 billion cups; each person drinks an average of 1.15 kilos per year.
 However, you may be concerned about the effects that your daily cup of coffee may have on your oral health.

 It is a good idea to check the health effects of daily drinking coffee because your diet has a big impact on the condition of your teeth’s surfaces and your general dental health.
 Fortunately, drinking coffee in moderation really benefits your dental health.
 According to research, coffee without additives can prevent caries-causing germs from sticking to your teeth by up to 98%.